moghaazi/landingPage/readme.md

-# Run

-`yarn` For installing all packages.

-`yarn dev` Running the project in the browser for development.

-`yarn build` building the files for production.
+# Simple Landing-page project for FWD